vinersj/Posture-Correction-Device/README.md

 # Posture-Correction-Device
-Independent research project on the use of Arduino to create simple, highly customizable posture tracking and correction devices
+Independent research project on the use of single-board microcontrollers and open source software in the creation of real-time biofeedback devices for improving spinal posture.